Local Spotlight: Harriman & Co

-“Have nothing in your house that you do not know to be useful, or believe to be beautiful,” said the Victorian textile designer William Morris.
-Two centuries on – and less than a ten-minute walk from our front door – Harriman & Co. is breathing life into Morris’s manifesto with homewares that combine beauty and function.
+“Have nothing in your house that you do not know to be useful, or believe to be beautiful,” said acclaimed Victorian textile designer, William Morris.
+Two centuries on – and less than a 10-minute walk from The Wullcomb’s front door – Harriman & Co is breathing life into Morris’s manifesto with carefully curated homewares that combine form with function.

 We asked owners James and Drew for their tips on honing your sense of style (Drew recommends plenty of side tables “as somewhere to place the after-work gin”), the joys of natural scents and how they created a space for people to feel at home.

 You talk about being drawn to products with a natural, nostalgic feel.
 What makes something feel nostalgic to you?

 James (J): The nostalgia part applies more to our household and utility items.
 These are mostly classic designs that have stood the test of time – their functionality, simplicity and the fact they’re generally made from good, honest materials make them a joy to use.
 Who wouldn’t want to use a brush made from natural bristle and beechwood instead of some plastic nonsense that will pollute the planet?

 Tell us more about the Harriman & Co. store space.
 How do you want people to feel when they step into your shop?

 Drew (D): Our concept was to showcase our values and display our ever-changing collection in as simple a way as possible.
 When you visit, you’ll immediately smell the candle of the day and the cumulative effect of all the other candles and body care products that give the space a comforting feel.
 Our aim is for you to receive a warm welcome, a smile and a hello.
 If you need help finding things, learning about them or deciding what to choose, we’ll be there for you.
 If you want to wander around peacefully on your own, you can do that too.

 How do fragrances affect the way we experience our homes?